Scalingo/documentation/src/_posts/platform/app/2000-01-01-lifecycle-management.md

 {% note %}
 The [SCM link]{{% post_url platform/app/2000-01-01-scm-integration.md %}} is not updated when renaming an application.
-You should recreate it by yourself
+You should recreate it by yourself.
 {% endnote %}

 ## Transfer Ownership of an Application